 How to Apply

 Returning students must meet the current university and degree-specific requirements to be admitted.
 Search Degrees & Programs for requirements.
-Limited access programs require more competitive criteria than others.
+Specialized Admissions programs require more competitive criteria than others.

 Apply using the undergraduate application and select “Readmit” under admit type on your application.
 You do not need to submit your transcript again as long as your transcript hasn’t changed since you first applied to FIU.
 You will need to submit new transcripts if you attended any post-secondary institutions since leaving FIU.